Cleveland Homicide Crime Defense Attorneys

 The process of hiring the right lawyer is an important one; in fact hiring a lawyer who lacks the experience, drive, and dedication necessary to protect you can lead to disastrous results.
 This is incredibly true in cases involving crimes such as aggravated murder, murder, and homicides.
 A conviction upon a charge of aggravated murder can result in you going to prison for the rest of your life or the loss of your life through a capital charge.

 Whether you have been charged with murder or manslaughter, you can get the skilled defense that you need from Patituce & Associates.
-Call (440) 709-8088 for your free case review.
+Call (440) 709-8088 for your free case review with our Cleveland homicide defense attorneys.